 Data from the Bloomberg Billionaires Index shows the wealth of Australian billionaires increased by 56% between January 10, 2020, and January 2021.
 The 10 richest billionaires increased their wealth by over $68 billion.

-Meanwhile, a third of young people lost their job in 2020, and wages continue to stagnate for those workers still lucky enough to have jobs.
+Meanwhile wages continue to stagnate for those workers still lucky enough to have jobs.
 Young workers today have never been less likely to be able to buy a house.

 There is more than enough to go around in Australia.
 The problem is it doesn’t go around.
 The wealth of society is hoarded by a tiny minority who control not just the riches, but also the politics and the politicians of this country.

 Victorian Socialist candidates, if elected, will fight for a radical redistribution of wealth and power.
-Give us 100 days in office, and we will give you 100 ways we will fight to take power from the elite and return it to those who created the wealth in the first place.
+Give us 100 days in parliament, and we will give you 100 ways we will fight to take power from the elite and return it to those who created the wealth in the first place.

 How does Victorian Socialists think it can change politics?